-In the following sections of this paper we will give a short introduction to transport networks and the new control plane technologies GMPLS (generalized multi protocol label switching) and ASON (automatically switched optical networks).
-This is followed by an in-depth description of the business scenarios of bandwidth resellers and bandwidth traders.
-Finally we will analyse these business models and show how an automation with a control plane may improve this business.
+For this purpose, in the following sections of this paper we will first give a short introduction to transport networks and the new control plane technologies GMPLS (generalized multi protocol label switching) and ASON (automatically switched optical networks).
+This is followed in section 3 by an in-depth description of the business scenarios of bandwidth resellers and the rise and fall of the bandwidth trading market.
+Section 4 then offers an analysis of these market developments and changes to be expected by the introduction of ASON/ASTN concepts.